-Everybody has heard of MDMA and LSD — they’ve become staples in the world of mind-altering substances.
+Everybody has heard of MDMA (ecstasy) and LSD (lysergic acid diethylamide) — they’ve become staples in the world of mind-altering substances.

 But there’s another popular psychoactive substance that’s been residing in the shadows since the 1980s.
 This substance is called 2C-B.